 Despite this, inexperienced designers often only estimate for implementation, then struggle to provide bespoke work at the price of packaged solutions.
 That doesn’t help you, or them, as it is impossible to sustain good creative work under that kind of pressure.

 Unique, collaborative projects like website builds are never easy to predict, in any case.
 Imagine being asked to predict the time and cost of you helping me to build a jigsaw.
 You don’t know how many pieces it has, or even if I actually have them.
 So the only honest answer is, “It depends… tell me more.”

 Still, many bespoke projects require hours of discussion and analysis to assess properly.
 So many web designers cut the discussion short, risking inaccurate estimates, whilst others increase their rates to cover those hours.
 The safest approach, though, is to do this work as a paid “Discovery” phase before committing to the full investment needed to implement the resulting solution.
-So that’s what I offer, for projects that need it..
+So I offer that for projects that need it.

 Professional web design directly helps businesses build potentially massive revenues.
 That’s valuable partly because it isn’t as simple as it sometimes looks.

 It’s easy to call things “expensive” or “overcomplicated” when you don’t understand or value them.
 However, you’re implying that those who buy them are gullible and wasting money — tell that to Jeff Bezos or Bill Gates.

 The truth is that those who invest in web design and development tend to be more successful than those who don’t.
 It’s just unrealistic to expect custom work at production-line prices, and reality has a surprising amount of detail.

 Still, it can be tricky to know whether you need a simple, affordable web design package or professional web design and development.
 So if my pages on those don’t answer that question, please get in touch for a free, no-obligation chat.